Frequently Asked Questions

 It is free to become an SDS member.
 Find out how to become a member and sign up here

-Why are you changing the format of the programme in 2017-18?
+Why are you changing the format of the Certificates of Personal Development in 2018-19?

 Which sessions are free?